ULL-ESIT-PL/babel-learning/doc/parser/top-level.md

   classScope: ClassScopeHandler;
   ...

+  state: State;  // Initialized by Tokenizer
+  // input and length are not in state as they are constant and we do
+  // not want to ever copy them, which happens if state gets cloned
+  input: string;
+  length: number;
   hasPlugin(name: string): boolean { return this.plugins.has(name); }
   getPluginOption(plugin: string, name: string) { if (this.hasPlugin(plugin)) return this.plugins.get(plugin)[name]; }
 }